+AAPoly is committed to creating an environment that is safe and inclusive for all members of the community that includes but not limited to students, staff and other visitors.
 AAPoly does not tolerate sexual assault or sexual harassment in any form.
 Sexual assault and sexual harassment are unlawful, and every member of the AAPoly community has a responsibility to ensure that they do not occur.